projectara/greybus-spec/source/special.rst

 The Greybus control probe operation is sent by the SVC to all interfaces at power-on to determine which module contains the AP.
-Once the AP has been found, the SVC begins a process that transfers full control of the |unipro| network to the AP.
+Once the AP Module has been found, the SVC begins a process that transfers full control of the |unipro| network to the AP Module.

 Greybus Control Probe Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^